Emotion’s Key Role In Digital Ad Effectiveness

 - Align the content with the context of Pinterest users’ search, trends and interests.

-- Keep a varied range of situations on your campaigns’ creatives to increase the likelihood of triggering emotions and avoid fatigue.
+- Keep a varied range of situations on your emotional advertising campaigns’ creatives to increase the likelihood of triggering emotions and avoid fatigue.

 - Build assets that are rich in right brain features to increase brand favorability.